 Outdoor Play & Learning

 Time spent outdoors is important to us.
 We are fortunate to have 4 parks within walking distance.
-In addition to 3 walk per week for Kindergarten, all grades walk to the park every Thursday to spend half of their day outdoors and average 9.5 hours a week of physical education.
+In addition to 3 walks per week for Kindergarten, all grades walk to the park every week to spend half of their day outdoors and average 9.5 hours a week of physical education.
 On campus, we created a Gardening program with a local urban farm and built a dedicated outdoor garden classroom.
 Students learn to be stewards for the environment by planting, watering, harvesting, composting, vermiposting, & only picking from the picking garden.
 85% of our edible and 15% are California Native, and we have a National Wildlife Federation Wildlife Habitat.
 We water by hand and catch rain in barrels to use the gray water.

 Since we are a technology-free school, we have very little electrical use in classrooms.
 There are no computers in the classrooms, our toys are battery-free and made of natural materials, and art supplies are plant & beeswax based.
 Most of our classrooms have wonderful natural lighting, so overhead lights are rarely turn on.
 We use hand sweepers more than vacuums and use green certified or homemade cleaning supplies derived from natural ingredients.
 The children love to help with these tasks and we feel comfortable allowing them to.